 - Any other charges that are passed through to you

-- Your average usage (yes, it matters when you're pricing plans, as plans charge different prices based on usage — you don't want to get a price estimate that isn't going to actually be the price YOU get because your usage is different!)
+- Your average usage (yes, it matters when you're pricing plans, as plans charge different energy prices based on usage — you don't want to get a price estimate that isn't going to actually be the price YOU get because your usage is different!)

 Hint: Your “average price per kWh” is really the energy charge + the base charge + any other charges, divided by your total energy usage for the month.
 This number is a bundle, so it's best to know what specific charges go into the average price per kWh when you shop around.